 - May 15th is Teacher Appreciation Day

 Of course, no celebration is complete without delicious food, and Morelia is known as the great gastronomic destination of Central Mexico and the birthplace of Mexican traditional cuisine.
 The recipes I’m sharing with you today are two favorites that continue to be staples in my bilingual, bicultural household to this day.
-I shared these with the Xperitas team during a staff event last Thursday, so if you have any questions on how to pick the perfect avocado or how to char serrano peppers, we are here to help!
-We can also plan your next immersion experience and help make it accessible to all of your students!
-Contact us today!
+Download Recipes I shared these with the Xperitas team during a staff event last Thursday, so if you have any questions on how to pick the perfect avocado or how to char serrano peppers, we are here to help!

 Staff of the Instituto Pedagogico Piaget in 1993 (that’s me in the middle row, second from the left)